TravelTimN/ci-milestone02-ifd/README.md

 ## FEATURES

-#### EXISTING
+#### EXISTING FEATURES
 **Leaflet Plugins**: Since I have approximately 10,000 markers, I've incorporated the use of a couple Leaflet plugins in order to avoid significant payloads to the server.

 - **[Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster)** (by: [Dave Leaver](https://github.com/danzel))
     - Clusters markers within close proximity to each other.

 - **[Leaflet.GroupedLayerControl](https://github.com/ismyrnow/leaflet-groupedlayercontrol)** (by: [Ishmael Smyrnow](https://github.com/ismyrnow))
     - Layer control with support for grouping overlays together.

-#### WISH LIST
+#### FEATURES TO BE IMPLEMENTED

 **Search by Location**: Ideally I'd like to allow the user to search by location, which subsequently pans to the user-selected location.